pivotal-cf/docs-pks/aws-requirements.hbs.md

 <h3> Kubernetes Cluster Resources </h3>

-Each Kubernetes cluster provisioned through Tanzu Kubernetes Grid Integrated Edition deploys the VMs listed below.
+Each Kubernetes cluster provisioned through {{  vars.product }} deploys the VMs listed below.
 If you deploy more than one Kubernetes cluster, you must scale your allocated resources appropriately.

 <table>